 us from our sins as we dedicated our lives to the process of sanctification,

-setting us apart from our sins and from the world that we inherited.
+setting us apart from our sins and from the world that we inherited, but if we reject his blood sacrifice, it

 (183g) Works of the devil